sanookdev/template_codeigniter3.1_with_CRUDSYSTEM/readme.md

 # What is this?

 > This is Codeigniter 3 template using AdminLTE 3
->
-> Bottom text

-## What is inside?
+> This project for "Video Course Project", I custom from  [license agreement](https://github.com/bcit-ci/CodeIgniter/blob/develop/user_guide_src/source/license.rst)

+## This project can ...

-1. Codeigniter 3
+1. Users Management
-2. AdminLTE 3 (Bootstrap 4) - clone template.php to use
-3. No `index.php` on URI + the `.htaccess`
-4. Helper 'url' is ON
-5. Custom 404 page
-6. Login page
+2. Title and Video course Management
+3. Set user permission to access title
+4. Set menu color, site name, sub name, Banner image, Background for Login page

 ## How to Use

 1. Download ZIP / clone this repo.
 2. Set this project up
 3. Check Codeigniter's [User Guide](https://codeigniter.com/docs) for detailed setup & more info
+4. Import database such as database_defaults.sql

 ## Setup